 PG&E's top priority is the safety of the public and our employees.
 We are taking steps every day to strengthen our natural gas transmission pipeline system and become an industry leader in pipeline safety excellence.

 Most private properties do not have an underground natural gas transmission pipeline on their property.
-For more information about where our pipeline network runs, click here for a searchable pipeline map.
+You can get more information about where our pipeline network runs by clicking here for a searchable pipeline map.

 Like most utilities and municipalities that operate critical underground infrastructure, PG&E depends on accessible rights-of-way free of structures and certain vegetation.
 Pipeline rights-of-way are documented in written agreements with property owners called easements.